sivakumar-mahalingam/fastmrz/README.md

 - [ ] Test for **mrva** and **mrvb** documents
 - [x] Add `wiki` page
 - [ ] Send numpy array as input
+- [ ] Send mrz text as input
+- [ ] Function to return mrz text as output
 - [ ] Bulk process
 - [ ] Train Tesseract model with additional data